Want to buy a mutual fund in Singapore? Pass a test first

 Singapore, which has rapidly developed its financial industry in recent years, is home to 783 mutual funds that oversee about $70 billion, according to data tracked by Lipper, a Thomson Reuters company.

-Overall, Singapore-based fund managers had S$1.4 trillion in assets under management at the end of 2010, according to MAS.
+Overall, Singapore-based fund managers had S$1.4 trillion ($1.1 trillion) in assets under management at the end of 2010, according to MAS.

 The new requirement may not significantly increase investor protection, said Tan Kin Lian, a former insurance cooperative chief executive who helped investors win compensation from banks and brokers after the Minibonds fiasco.